KonstantinData/Lead-Market-Insights/docs/architecture.md

    scoring layer to decide whether automation should continue.
 3. **Extraction** converts event metadata into structured dossiers, reusing LLM helpers and deterministic parsers.
 Confidence scores accompany each field.
-4. **Research** (optional) enriches dossiers with public context such as company profiles or industry notes.
+4. **Research** enriches dossiers with public context such as company profiles, internal knowledge-base lookups, and similar-company analysis.
 5. **Human-in-the-loop** receives tasks for incomplete dossiers, ensuring compliance policies are honoured before anything is sent downstream.
 6. **CRM dispatch** pushes finalised dossiers into CRM or knowledge systems, recording